Isolating Basis for a Roth Conversion

 Cream in the coffee

 If you’ve made after-tax contributions to a traditional account in an employer plan, distributions from that account will generally include a blend of after-tax and pre-tax dollars.
-Natalie Choate, author of Life & Death Planning for Retirement Benefits, aptly calls it the “cream in the coffee” rule.
+Retirement planning expert Natalie Choate aptly calls it the “cream in the coffee” rule.
 If we send these blended payments to a traditional IRA, we’re still in a situation where investment earnings produced by the after-tax dollars are merely tax-deferred.
 If we send them instead to a Roth IRA, future investment earnings will be tax-free, but we have to pay tax on the pre-tax dollars included in the transfer.
 Ideally we’d like to separate the cream from the coffee, so that the pre-tax dollars can go to a traditional IRA (a tax-free rollover) and the after-tax dollars can go to a Roth IRA (a tax-free conversion).
 This would allow us to get our after-tax dollars from a tax-deferred account to a tax-free account with no up-front cost.